Discovery

 It’s a minor inconvenience, but these add up real quick.
 Before you know it, you’re spending more time than you should on manual tasks that can easily be automated if you add a new tool to the mix.

-For example, Modash makes influencer gifting ultra simple.
+For example, Modash makes influencer gifting to your affiliates ultra simple.
 You can attribute a specific collection that you’ve already created in Shopify without manually adding products SKU by SKU (I mean, you can also do that if you really want to.
 We won’t stop you).

 Modash automatically tags the orders as Modash gift in Shopify, so it’s clear which orders are coming from the influencers you’ve gifted.

-When your influencer opens the link, they’ll see a custom product page with the products or collection you’ve selected.
+If you chose to gift your affiliate with free product, the link you send will open a custom product page with the products or collection you’ve selected.
 They’ll be able to choose the products you’ve selected (including any variations, like color or size, and enter their shipping address.
 Their discount is already applied, so all they’ll have to do is apply the free delivery code.

 It’s time for an upgrade